-In 2019, equity benefited from CAD2.6 billion in net income.
-Sun Life's one-year earnings coverage ratio stood at 8.3x at year-end 2019.
-Consolidated interest expense at the holdco was CAD335 million for the trailing twelve months as of Q1 2020.
-SLF's more normalized earnings levels observed from 2015 to 2019 restored a healthier level of financial flexibility that we expect to continue over the medium term.
-That said, Sun Life's high total leverage ratio implies the company could have less marginal debt capacity in a stress period than similarly rated peers.
+In 2020, equity benefited from CAD2.4 billion in net income.
+SLF's one-year earnings coverage ratio stood at 8.0x at year-end 2020.
+Consolidated interest expense at the holdco was CAD355 million for 2020.
+SLF's more normalized earnings levels observed from 2015 to 2020 restored a healthier level of financial flexibility that we expect to continue over the medium term.
+SLF's moderate total leverage ratio implies the company could have less marginal debt capacity in a stress period than similarly rated peers.
 As a result, we have adjusted to the raw score of Aa down to a level of A.

-Exhibit 5 Financial Flexibility: Declining leverage and stable coverage
+Financial Flexibility: Declining leverage and stable coverage